versatica/mediasoup/doc/Building.md

 - "version" field in `package.json` must have been incremented (and not commited to Git).
 - `CHANGELOG.md` file must have been updated with an entry matching the new version.
+- A `GITHUB_TOKEN` environment variable with permissions to create releases in GitHub is required.
 - Of course, permissions to publish in NPM registry are required.

+### `npm run release:rust:check`

+Dry-run of the Rust release.
+Checks which of the three Rust crate versions (`mediasoup-sys` in `worker/Cargo.toml`, `mediasoup-types` in `rust/types/Cargo.toml` and `mediasoup` in `rust/Cargo.toml`) are not yet published on crates.io, verifies that `rust/CHANGELOG.md` has an entry matching the `mediasoup` crate version (when that crate is going to be published), and reports what would be done without creating any tag/release or publishing anything.

+### `npm run release:rust`

+Publishes to crates.io (with `cargo publish --locked`, in dependency order: `mediasoup-types`, `mediasoup-sys`, `mediasoup`) every Rust crate whose version is not yet on crates.io.
+Additionally, when the `mediasoup` crate itself is being published, it also creates the Git tag (`rust-X.X.X`, matching its version in `rust/Cargo.toml`) and the corresponding GitHub release (see `release:rust:check` above and `doc/Rust-crates.md`).
+Requirements for it to work:

+- At least one of the three Rust crate versions must have been incremented (and commited to Git).
+- When the `mediasoup` crate version is incremented, `rust/CHANGELOG.md` must have been updated with an entry matching it.
+- A `GITHUB_TOKEN` environment variable with permissions to create releases in GitHub is required (only when the `mediasoup` crate is published).
+- Of course, permissions to publish in crates.io are required.

 ## Rust

-The only special feature in Rust case is special environment variable "KEEP_BUILD_ARTIFACTS", that when set to "1" will allow incremental recompilation of changed C++ sources during hacking on mediasoup.
+The only special feature in Rust case is special environment variable "MEDIASOUP_LOCAL_DEV", that when set to "true" will allow incremental recompilation of changed C++ sources during hacking on mediasoup.

 It is not necessary for normal usage of mediasoup as a dependency.